 This works with cantrips in theory, but there are none that qualify.

-- : By this level you’re rolling a d10 for inspiration, and you get d12 at levek 15, so Tales From Beyond is totally unpredictable.
-Mystic Connection does a lot to address that, but keeps enough unpredictability to keep Tales From Beyond so much fun.
+- : By this level you’re rolling a d10 for inspiration, and you get d12 at level 15, so Tales From Beyond is totally unpredictable.
+Mystic Connection does a lot to address that, but keeps enough unpredictability to keep Tales From Beyond fun and surprising.

 Thematically similar to College of Valor, College of Swords places more emphasis on offense than College of Valor, offering access to Fighting Style and some interesting options with Blade Flourish.